mytabworks/mytabworks-react-select/README.md

 </Select>
 ```

-## current value usage
+## value usage
-It will set a default value of the select, but without onChange event it will be like a `read-only` instead use defaultValue.
+It will set a value of the select, but without onChange event it will be like a `read-only`. instead use `defaultValue`.
 ```js
 <Select id="country" name="country" value={{label: "Philippines", value: "ph"}}>
     {[